JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 ![](3color.png){: .center w="300" }

 This is sufficient, but there is still some interference from the phones in one cell transmitting loud enough to interfere with far-away cells of the same frequency.
-We turned down the routers power to avoid the interference, but peoples cell phones don't do this.
+We turned down the routers power to avoid the interference, but people's cell phones don't do this.
 The more recent 5 GHz WiFi has 19 non-overlapping channels, which means we can be more clever with our channel assignments, maximizing the distance between cells of the same color.
 We could also assign those 19 channels to load balance the cells or to avoid environmental interference; there are a lot of ways you might assign these frequencies.
 This is called the Frequency Assignment Problem, and there [are](https://www.researchgate.net/publication/377181699_Towards_Optimal_Frequency_Plans_A_Survey_of_Frequency_Assignment_Strategies_Models_and_Methods) [many](https://www.sciencedirect.com/science/article/pii/0012365X9500225L) [solutions](https://webdoc.sub.gwdg.de/ebook/e/2003/zib_2/reports/ZR-01-40.pdf).
 You could pretty easily invent some for yourself (I recommend looking into the related problem of the [Four Color Theorem](https://en.wikipedia.org/wiki/Four_color_theorem) if you do).
 More sophisticated assignment algorithms might even dynamically assign channels to do load balancing and avoid interference in real time.

 Even with the additional channels and sophisticated assignment algorithms, stadiums can still suffer from users' devices interfering with the other routers in the stadium on the same channel.
 So people developed a more practical solution.
 They decided to place the routers underneath the seats, using human bodies to dampen the signals.
 This is quite clever.
 Interference grows with the number of people in the stadium, and now the dampening mechanism also scales with the number of people in the stadium.
 With this knowledge, now you know if you need a better signal in a stadium, you should probably bring your phone as low as possible.